-Fuchsia Block device drivers are, like other drivers on the system, implemented as userspace services which are accessible via IPC.
+Fuchsia Block device drivers are, like other drivers on the system, implemented as userspace services that are accessible via IPC.
 Programs using block devices will have one or more handles to these underlying drivers.
 Similar to filesystem clients, which may send “read” or “write” requests to servers by encoding these requests within RPC messages, programs may act as clients to block devices, and may transmit RPC messages to a “device host” (referred to as “devhost” within Zircon).
 The devhost process then transforms these requests into driver-understood “I/O transactions”, where they are actually transmitted to the particular block device driver, and eventually to real hardware.

 Particular block device drivers (USB, AHCI / SATA, Ramdisk, GPT, etc) implement